ngolp/post-quantum-crypto/README.md

 ## General Information
 1. This is an encryption scheme to send and receive data securely.
 We built it with post-quantum security in mind.
 2. We use ML-KEM for asymmetric shared key establishment, ML-DSA for asymmetric digital signature authentication, AES256-CTR for symmetric encryption, and HMAC-SHA256 for symmetric authentication.
-3. These algorithms were chosen to stay above an effective key size of 80 bits, providing resistance to Shor's algorithm and Grover's algorithm.
+3. These algorithms were chosen to stay above an effective key size of 80 bits, even with Shor's algorithm and Grover's algorithm in effect.
 4. After 20 messages have been sent, a new shared secret key will be established, mimicking ephemeral key usage.
 5. We use a cryptographic HMAC ratchet to have both the sender and receiver generate 20 random HMAC keys at a time, never using the same HMAC key twice.
 Once the ratchet depletes of HMAC keys, a new ratchet of 20 HMAC keys is generated.
 6. Rule #1 of cryptography is to never do it yourself!
 As such, we heavily use the Go crypto package.